 1 Skimobile Road, North Conway

 10-lane tubing park open weekends (Friday-Sunday) and major holidays, including Martin Luther King, Jr. Day.
-57 trails, 10 lifts, and five terrain parks.
+Has 57 trails, nine lifts, and five terrain parks.
 I Wanna Ski program for ages 3-5, I Wanna Snowboard program for ages 5-7, and group lessons for ages 3-14.
 New GET (Guaranteed Easy Turns) skiing and snowboarding program for ages 8 and older.
 Indoor Adventure Center open Friday-Sunday and holidays including Christmas and February vacations as well as MLK Day (hourly, half-day, or full-day) for children ages 9 and older, as well as an indoor tennis court, a bounce house, bungee trampoline, and spider mountain.